una/personal-goals/happy-moments/happy-moments.md

 08/23/2015
 ---
 Today was Laura's bridal shower! :) It was beautiful, dessert was wonderful, and I helped set up the photo booth area.

+08/24/2015
+---
+Today I showed up to work to an army of 3D-printed mini Una's and unicorns.